PanGalacticTech/ToolBox_Organiser/README.md

 I have been trying to find a cheap but smart solution for organising my tools in my Peli Style toolcase.

-I found a few off the shelf versions, I particularly liked this product from trekpak: [TrekPak](https://www.waterproof-cases.co.uk/product/trekpak-1510-for-peli-1510-case)
+I found a few off the shelf versions, I particularly liked this product from [TrekPak](https://www.waterproof-cases.co.uk/product/trekpak-1510-for-peli-1510-case).

 However the cost was extremly offputting given the materials they used.
 I wanted something clean and configurable but cheaper.
 Preferably with materials I already had to hand.